-- customers that typically are major, independent or national oil and natural gas companies or integrated service providers; - drilling programs in remote locations with little infrastructure requiring a large inventory of spare parts and other ancillary equipment and self-supported service capabilities; - complex wells and/or harsh environments (such as high pressures, deep depths, hazardous or geologically challenging conditions and sensitive environments) requiring specialized equipment and considerable experience to drill; and - drilling and O&M contracts that generally cover periods of one year or more
+- customers that typically are major, independent or national oil and natural gas companies or integrated service providers; - drilling programs in remote locations with little infrastructure, requiring a large inventory of spare parts and other ancillary equipment and self-supported service capabilities; - complex wells and/or harsh environments (such as high pressures, deep depths, hazardous or geologically challenging conditions and sensitive environments) requiring specialized equipment and considerable experience to drill; and - drilling and O&M contracts that generally cover periods of one year or more.

-Our Rental Tools Services Business
+Rental Tools Services Business

-Our Rental Tools segment provides premium rental equipment and services to exploration and production (E&P) companies, drilling contractors and service companies on land and offshore in the United States (U.S.) and select international markets.
-Tools we provide include standard and heavy-weight drill pipe, tubing, pressure control equipment, including blow-out preventers (BOPs), drill collars and more.
-We also provide well construction services, which include tubular running services and downhole tools, and well intervention services, which include whipstock, fishing products and related services, as well as inspection and machine shop support.
-Our largest single market for rental tools is U.S. land drilling.
-Generally, rental tools are used for only a portion of a well drilling program and are usually rented on a daily or monthly basis.
+In our Rental Tools Services business, we provide premium rental equipment and services to E&P companies, drilling contractors and service companies on land and offshore in the U.S. and select international markets.
+Tools we provide include standard and heavy-weight drill pipe, all of which are available with standard or high-torque connections, tubing, pressure control equipment, including BOPs, drill collars and more.
+We also provide well construction services, which include tubular running services and downhole tools, and well intervention services, which include whipstock, fishing and related services, as well as inspection and machine shop support.
+Rental tools are used during drilling programs and are requested by the customer when they are needed, requiring us to keep a broad inventory of rental tools in stock.
+Rental tools are usually rented on a daily or monthly basis.